futureofcoding/futureofcoding.org/notes/dan-scanlon-call-9-5-17.md

   * doing this research in his free time
     * restraining himself from coding it himself
     * trying to think it out in his head, hypothetically
-    * TODO Elliot Conal denotational design
+    * TODO Elliott Conal denotational design

 * Get his feedback on my research
   * StreamSheets